 The old adage of “we invest in the economy as we find it” is over.
 The philosophy of finance has changed as people are realising and accepting that where they put their money will have an impact, significantly changing the way the economy works.
 Financial services leaders are proactively looking to make a positive impact through their investments.

 Climate change policy and planning has matured significantly over the last decade, most recently including net zero commitments.
-Other aspects of ESG have also increasingly gained momentum, such as social aspects as well as other environmental factors including deforestation and biodiversity.
+Other aspects of ESG have also increasingly gained momentum, such as social aspects as well as other environmental factors including deforestation

 Are these simply lofty ambitions or is there real substance behind what they’re saying?